vishaldhole173/pro-stream-documentation/User/VisionStream/Portal/Authorization/authorization.md

 A typical need for a customer is to enable other groups within their organization to use the VisionStream platform.

-For example, you may have a marketing team which does frequent outreach thought livestreaming, blogging and posting of informative podcasts or videos.
+For example, you may have a marketing team which conducts frequent outreach via livestreaming, blogging and posting podcasts and videos.

 You can onboard that group in a new VisionStream account by sending an Authorization request to a group member.